MC-Spraint/DSA-IN_TS-2024/interview_prep/Important_Interview_Questions(L1)/nodejs.questions.md

 Promisification can be done manually by wrapping existing functions with Promise constructors or using utility libraries like util.promisify() in Node.js.

-#### [16] Explain the difference between process.nextTick() and setImmediate().

-Both functions are part of Node.js's event loop. process.nextTick() schedules a callback function to be invoked at the end of the current operation, before the next event loop tick starts.
-It effectively queues the callback to be executed after the current script but before any I/O events or timers.

-setImmediate(), on the other hand, schedules a callback to be executed on the next iteration of the event loop, allowing I/O operations to proceed.
-It is designed to execute a script once the current poll phase completes.

-#### [17] Call-Stack Vs Callback-queue
+#### [16] Call-Stack Vs Callback-queue

 ##### Call-stack
-The call stack is a data structure that tracks the execution of functions calls that are currently being executed allowing the JavaScript runtime to manage function invocation and control flow.
+The call stack is a data structure that keeps track of the current execution of functions calls, allowing the runtime to manage function invocation and control flow.
+It handles synchronous operations so if an operation is blocking, it can freeze the entire call stack causing the program to become unresponsive.

 When a function is invoked, it is pushed onto the top of the call stack.
 When the function is finished executing, it is popped out of the stack.

-The call stack handles synchronous operations.
-If an operation is blocking it can freeze the call stack causing the program to become unresponsive.

 ##### Callback-queue